greatroboticslab/HumanoidRobotTrainingData/segmentation_baseline/sam1_baseline/README.md

+## Debug

+The debug/ folder contains a script: grab_samples.py which can be run to grab a small amount of output data:

+        python grab_samples.py --count <sample_count>

+By default, the	script will try	to grab	10 folders, but	the --count argument can be used to define a custom amount.

+# Original Readme:

 # Generating Segments

 After you have extracted frames from relevant videos, you can create segmentations of them.
 Navigate to the scripts/ folder and run: